MikeOpenHWGroup/CORE-V_VERIF_DOCS/source/pulp_verif.rst

 IBEX Impact on CV32E and CV64A Verification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Ibex verification environment, is well thought-out and crafted UVM verification
+Illustration 3 is a schematic of the Ibex UVM verification environment.
+The
-environment.
-The flow of the Ibex environment is very close to what
+flow of the Ibex environment is very close to what
 you’d expect to see in a UVM environment: constraints define the instructions in
 the generated program which is fed to both the device-under-test (Ibex core
-RTL model) and a reference model (in this case an Instruction Set
+RTL model) and an ISS reference model.
-Simulator provided by Imperas).
 The resultant output of the RTL and ISS
 are compared to produce a pass/fail result.
 Functional coverage (not
 shown in the Illustration) is applied to measure whether or not the
 verification goals have been achieved.